NoahShomette/bevy_state_curves/README.md

 - A custom `SystemParam` that is used to spawn and manage curves.
 Used to drive other features
 - A concept of a `StateLifetime`.
 Essentially when a state exists in the world.
 This would be used to drive filtering of global state concepts.
 Eg reset the world to this tick filtering states by only those that "existed" at this time.
 - More `CurveTrait` functions.
 No clue yet but I'm sure some more will be needed eventually
-- Reflect and Serde features
+- Reflect and Serde features (serde and type path implemented)
 - Tests!!!

 Some of these features will most likely not materialize in this crate itself.
 They are too specific and easier implemented in whatever project is using this crate manually.
 Others like tests, serde, and similar will be here quickly.